Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/Triggers/Test Trigger.md

 # Test Your Account Level Trigger
 - Thoroughly test account-level triggers to ensure your automation works end-to-end before release.
-- Ensure the relevant feature toggle (`specs.automations.AccountLevelAutomationsTestMode`, provided separately) is enabled for test environment.
+- Ensure the relevant feature toggle (`specs.automations.AccountLevelAutomationsTestMode`) is enabled for test environment.

 ---